ITWM-TVFS/Ensight4Matlab/README.md

 ```
 MEX completed successfully.
 ```
+You should also add the `EnsightMatlab` directory to your [MATLAB search path](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) to ensure MATLAB can find it irrespective of the current working directoy.
 Now run the examples to test the installation.

 Usage
 =====

-This package comes with a full [C++ application example](#c-example) and two [MATLAB scripts](#matlab-example) to demonstrate the usage of the library.
+This package comes with a full [C++ application example](#c-usage) and two [MATLAB scripts](#matlab-usage) to demonstrate the usage of the library.
 For further details you can read the Doxygen documentation for the C++ library.
 The Matlab interface provides a list of available methods by typing `methods EnsightLib`, and help on the individual methods with `help EnsightLib.METHOD`, where _METHOD_ is any of the listed methods.

 Overview
 --------
 A data set in EnSight Case Gold format describes 3D data.
 This data can either be _static_ or _transient_, i.e. time-varying.
-The data consists of geometry, represented as an unstructured mesh, and optionally variables defined over the domain of the mesh, as well as constants.
+The data consists of mesh geometry, represented as an unstructured grid, and optionally variables defined over the domain of the mesh, as well as constants.
 The mesh's domain is partitioned into one _parts_.
 Variables can either be scalar or vector valued.
 For instance, the example data set `data/jet.encas` contains the variables _temperature_ and _velocity_, meaning each vertex of the mesh has a scalar temperature value and a 3D velocity vector.

 The mesh is represented as follows: For each time step, the mesh consists of
  * A list of 3D vertex coordinates